dougiesquire/CAFE-f6_documentation/docs/index.rst

    │   └── testing         <- The data used while checking CAFE-f6 forecast reproducibility
    │
    ├── config
-   │   ├── data            <- Configuration files for processing the raw data │   └── skill           <- Configuration files for skill assessment of processed data │
+   │   ├── prepare_data    <- Configuration files for processing the raw data
+   │   └── verify          <- Configuration files for skill assessment of processed data │
    ├── docs                <- The Sphinx documentation
    │